UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 The Ursa Major system is a critical component of the research computing infrastructure and the Research Computing Team is responsible for ensuring its long-term sustainability and maintenance.
 This policy outlines the roles and responsibilities of the Research Computing Team in maintaining and updating Ursa Major services and provides a framework for ensuring the sustainability and continuity of these services.
 By following this policy, the Research Computing Team will ensure that Ursa Major services are available and accessible to researchers, and that data stored on Ursa Major is protected and properly managed for the long-term.

 ## Conclusion
-A. Summary of the policies and services offered through Ursa Major
-B. Explanation of the impact and benefits of Ursa Major for UCR researchers and the university
-C. Acknowledgement of the UCR Research Computing Team's commitment to providing secure and impactful research computing support.
+The impact and benefits of Ursa Major are significant and wide-ranging, from improving the quality of research outputs and enabling the discovery of new insights and knowledge, to facilitating the development of new technologies and products.
+Ursa Major helps UCR researchers to overcome technological limitations and enables them to engage in cutting-edge research that has the potential to make a real impact on the world.

+Finally, the commitment of the UCR Research Computing Team to providing secure and impactful research computing support is commendable.
+Their focus on providing a reliable and secure research computing environment that supports the needs of UCR researchers is essential to advancing the university's research mission and to fostering a thriving research community at UCR.
+With their dedication and expertise, the UCR Research Computing Team is ensuring that UCR remains at the forefront of innovation and discovery.